even4void/aliquote/content/post/apple-development-overview.md

 $ gem install rails
 ```

-but it is available as a standalone package if needed.
+Note that it is available as a standalone package if needed.

 The R statistical software can be installed from [CRAN][CRAN] website with the binary installer, which includes the R core packages, the Mac GUI and gfortran.
 Most experienced users would be interested in the Mac OS X [Developer's R version][Developer's R version].
 Actually, I recompile the experimental R 2.11, without GUI support, but I cannot get a working Gtk system (most probably due to conflict with Cairo libraries).

 ### Creating shared libraries using gcc

-For example, there is no getline function in the standard C files on Mac OS X. Although it could be replaced with `fgets` (less secure) or `fgetln`, which is defined in all BSD distributions.
+For example, there is no `getline` function in the standard C files on Mac OS X. Although it could be replaced with `fgets` (less secure) or `fgetln`, which is defined in all BSD distributions.
 Suppose we are interested in using `getline`.

 First you need to create the object file